pmkuny/AID/README.md

 ## Nomenclature

--**AI System or Tooling**: Includes direct engagement of an AI Tool, Assistant, LLM, or third-party source that provides the former.
+- **AI System or Tooling**: Includes direct engagement of an AI Tool, Assistant, LLM, or third-party source that provides the former.
 Includes iteration, "spot checking", "tweaking" or formatting-only type tools.

 - **Content**: The actual content of a repository, interpreted widely.
 This could be images, source code, documentation, tests, or other core content that provides both primary and auxillary functionality to the program or media in question.
 This takes a "no threshold" approach, where any engagement with AI in content creation counts as a usage of AI in general.
 Levels of content generation are then clarified in the type of disclosure used. **Note that this relates to content creation only, not any external process such as brainstorming or ideation.**